alltonp/reason-detox/README.md

 - you are using [reason-react-native](https://reason-react-native.github.io) and want to write end-to-end test's without introducing js
 - you are using plain old React Native and want to try introducing Reasonml in a lightweight way

+## status
+- experimental but definitely usable, building blocks are there just needs a few more primitives adding

 ## how

 ### pre-installation